ChickTechRDU/rpi-wordpress-screen/README.md

         url = (self.base_url + '/comments')
         data = {
             'post': post_id,
-            'author_name': 'Your name',
+            'author_name': 'Chicktech Python Workshop',
-            'author_email': 'nobody@example.com',
+            'author_email': 'workshop@example.com',
             'content': comment_to_post
         }

-        print("Making a POST request to URL: {}".format(url)) response = requests.post(url, data)
+        response = requests.post(url, data)
         return response.content

+# We are going to check our friend's blog to see if we've already made a comment on their latest post.
+# If we have, then we don't need our bot to do anything.
+# If not, then we can make it post a comment.
+# But how do we know if we've already commented on a blog?
+# We can do that by keeping track of the last time we posted a comment.
+# And if the last time we posted a comment is before the time that the latest post came up, we will make our code post a comment.
+# But if it's after the time the latest post came up, we'll do nothing.
 blog = Blog("http://$username.example.com/wp-json/wp/v2")
-# We are assuming the value the current time as the date we last commented on a post
-# This helps us to use a time value as a starting point to compare our date calculations with
-# We will use utc time because UTC is a global time and helps stay consistent across timezones and daylight savings time
+# And for the first time when we start the program, we will make that time equal to now, because we haven't posted anything as of now.
 last_commented_date = datetime.utcnow()

-while True: # run forever until we kill the program
+# run forever until we kill the program
+while True:
     posts = blog.list_latest_posts(at_most=1)
     if len(posts) > 0:
         latest_post = posts[0]